 With Tolgee, developers and translators can translate apps very easily.
 We would also like to provide translators with simplicity by enabling them to translate texts directly in tools like Figma, XD, or Miro.

-Tolgee works great with Web apps, and we would like to provide the same comfort to mobile developers.
+The in-context translating works great with web apps, and we would like to provide the same comfort to mobile developers.